 Relaunching your brand is exciting.
 You’ll be proud to see months (and possibly years) of hard work all come together to achieve your goals.
 And the thrill of seeing your sharp new logo or updated visuals out in the world is just the icing on the cake.
 A meticulously planned and well-executed relaunch will create a wide range of benefits for your company, including:

-- Alignment of your brand elements across all channels to ensure they meet the needs and interests of your audience
+- Alignment of brand elements across all channels to ensure they meet the needs and interests of your audience

 - Improvement in the quality of internal communications as a result of brand education and awareness